Lake Baikal Basin, Russian Federation

 - UNESCO World Heritage Bureau (2002).
 Report on the 26th Session of the World Heritage Committee, Paris.

-Disclaimer: This article contains information that was originally published by the United Nations Environment Programme-World Conservation Monitoring Centre (UNEP-WCMC).
+Disclaimer: This article contains some information that was originally published by the United Nations Environment Programme-World Conservation Monitoring Centre (UNEP-WCMC).
 Topic editors and authors for the Encyclopedia of Earth have edited its content and added new information.
 The use of information from the United Nations Environment Programme-World Conservation Monitoring Centre (UNEP-WCMC) should not be construed as support for or endorsement by that organization for any new information added by EoE personnel, or for any editing of the original content.